silvestreluna/Tamagotchi/README.md

 ## Description

-This web page is a digital virtual pet, like the famous 90's game Tamagotchi.
+This web page is a digital virtual pet, like the famous 90's game, Tamagotchi.

-Page is divided into four quadrant.
-Each quadrant has it's own activity and a progress bar that represent the status of each activities.
-At the bottom of the page, there's a main progress bar that gets updated based of the status of other activities progress.
+The page is divided into four quadrants.
+Each quadrant has its own activity and a progress bar that represent the status of each activity.
+At the bottom of the page, there is the main progress bar that gets updated based on the status of all the other activities progress.

-Each quadrant have two bottoms that will either increase or decrease the progress percentage.
+Each quadrant has two bottoms that will either increase or decrease the progress percentage.

 ## Screenshot
 ![Tamagotchi Screenshot](https://raw.githubusercontent.com/silvestreluna/Tamagotchi/master/img/tamagotchi.png)